All Field Action Projects

 Sponsor: Tata Institute of Social Sciences

-The project has gone thorugh various phases since 1986 under the leadership of many faculty members and the objectives of the project also evolved over the years and since 2007, the project is working on the following objectives.
+The project has gone through various phases since 1986 under the leadership of many faculty members and the objectives of the project also evolved over the years.

 Intervention areas: Palichapada, Jambhul pada, Raute Pada, Mali pada, Nevrepada, Hasnepada., Borala